Paxton & Whitfield

 Paxton & Whitfield are one of the oldest cheesemongers in England.
-Their main shop is located at 93 Jermyn Street, London.
+Their main shop is located at 93 Jermyn Street, London, with branches in Chelsea, Canterbury, and Bath.

 History

 Paxton & Whitfield were founded in 1797 but have roots going back to a market store in Aldwych in 1742.
 Originally located at 19 Jermyn Street, they moved to their current location in 1894.

-Paxton & Whitfield hold two royal warrants, one from the Prince of Wales in 1997 and one from Queen Elizabeth II in 2001.
-The relationship with the Royal Warrant Holders Association goes back to Queen Victoria in 1850.
+Paxton & Whitfield hold a royal warrant from King Charles III; the relationship with the Royal Warrant Holders Association goes back to Queen Victoria in 1850.